sdhnr/KC_House_Price_Regression_Model/README.md

 Data cleaning and handling missing values.
 Feature scaling or normalization.
-Handling categorical variables (if applicable).
+Handling categorical variables.
 Splitting the data into training and testing sets.

 # Exploratory Data Analysis (EDA):

 Analyzing and visualizing the distribution of the target variable (house prices) and independent variables.
 Identifying correlations and relationships between variables.
-Handling outliers and skewed data (if necessary).
+Handling outliers and skewed data.

 # Model Evaluation:

 Building and training regression models.
-Evaluating the models using appropriate metrics such as mean squared error (MSE), mean absolute error (MAE), and R-squared score.
+Evaluating the models using appropriate metrics R-squared score.
 Comparing the performance of different models.

 # Hyperparameter Tuning: